Dosalock/DVAD20/intro.md

 ## Resit Examination

 * Practical assigments are graded on exam week

   * need to book a time for a demo with the lab assistant
 * Theoretical assigment

   * write a summer of the selected paper
   * send the paper summary to me on exam week
 * Final exam

   * will be given three times/year, inc regular exam time

+## What is the Course About?

+* Data Center Networks
+  * Not that much of a focus on this in the course
+  * Most data center builders like to keep things secret
+* Software-defined NetworksMost focus on this in the course, the practical assigments will revolve around this
+  * Breaks out the OS from the router and centralizes it
+  * Controller machine and programmable switches instead of every router deciding for themselves with their OS
+  * split the networking business like PCs where the hardware is mostly the same but the software drives it in different ways.
+* Network Functions Virtualization
+  * No labs on this but will go through in the course
+  * Lots of new NFV in the last 10-15 years brought up with vmware
+  * A good way of running many "machines" on the same hardware
+  * It was seen that the utilization of most machine was not more than 10%, virtualization helped up this usage
+  * Instead of physical machines swapped for COTS (Commin of the Shelf) devices
+    * Making things like hardware firewalls instead be a software implementation
+    * Makes things more dynamic, you can relocate resources to places that need it. ex. many people @ football game
+  * Usually in networks there are a mix of the traditional hardware solutions and these NFVs
+  * You loose a tiny bit of performance with these NFVs so if you need performance above all else you go hardware